awsdocs/macie-user-guide/doc_source/macie-concepts.md

 As you get started with Amazon Macie Classic, you can benefit from learning about its key concepts\.

 **Account**
-A standard AWS account that contains your AWS resources\.
-When you sign up for Amazon Web Services \(AWS\), your account is automatically signed up for all services in AWS\.
+A standard Amazon Web Services \(AWS\) account that contains your AWS resources\.
+When you sign up for AWS, your account is automatically signed up for all services in AWS\.
 The account that you used to sign in to AWS when you enabled Macie Classic is designated as the *administrator account*\.
 If you integrated other accounts with Macie Classic, these accounts are called *member accounts*\.
 No users of member accounts are granted access to the Macie Classic console\.
 Only users of a Macie Classic administrator account have access to the Macie Classic console, where they can configure Macie Classic and monitor and protect the resources in both administrator and member accounts\.